den-materials/advanced-debugging/README.md

 ### DIY
 We have a bug to fix!
 BTW if you don't know who [Grace Hopper](https://www.youtube.com/watch?v=S6sh8CxwWx8) is, you should change that.

-Try it out on the main index page (`/candies`).
-Open up Chrome dev tools and Node Inspector.
-You should see a file called `main.js` in your dev tools window.
+Try adding a new candy on the main index page (`/candies`).
+Doesn't work does it?
+Use Chrome dev tools and Node Inspector to figure out why the new candy is not saving properly. *Hint: You should see a file called `main.js` in your dev tools window.*